 Seafood is the speciality on Cat Ba.
 Restaurant tanks of live crabs and fish are common.
 We tried several places along the Esplanade Strip.

 The Bamboo Hut, Huong Y, the Noble House Cafe (Western/Vietnamese mix), Green Mango (breakfasts) and last but not least the restaurant (name unknown) on the left of Bamboo Hut.
 There, we watched the cook prepare superb fresh crab and prawn spring rolls for us, after which he whipped up stir fried squid and vegetables.

 The squid was fresh, sweet and tender and is still the best I’ve tasted and I eat a lot of squid.

 Restaurant food was only a few dollars but even cheaper food could be found at the markets on the way into town.

-There were floating restaurants, accessed by boat from the main pier just near the welcome sign, but we were happy with the quality and price of those on shore.
-Call me paranoid, but I didn’t fancy being on a floating restaurant, reliant on another’s goodwill to get us back to shore.
+There are floating restaurants, accessed by boat from the main pier just near the welcome sign, but we were happy with the quality and price of those on shore.
+Call me paranoid, but I don’t fancy being on a floating restaurant, reliant on another’s goodwill to return to shore.

 Cat Ba Island Accommodation